AdaCore/gnatstudio/docs/users_guide/extending.rst

 :ref:`Implementing_VCS_menus`) describe those steps.

-GPS is distributed with XML/Python files describing the interfaces to ClearCase, CVS, Subversion and Git.
+GPS is distributed with XML/Python files describing the interfaces to ClearCase, CVS, Subversion, Git and Mercurial (experimental support).
 These XML/Python files are located in the directory `share/gps/plug-ins` in the GPS installation, and can be used as a reference for implementing new custom VCS interfaces.

 .. _Describing_a_VCS: